viralemergence/trefle/README.md

 ### Top 10 models

+The following table has the 10 best models ranked from first to last, as well as the usual measures of model performance derived from the confusion table.
+In addition to the AUC and cutoff (expressed as a *pseudo-probability*), we report the true positive and true negative rates (TPR, TNR), the positive and negative predictive values (PPV, NPV), the false negative and positive rates (FNR, FPR), the false discovery and false omission rates (FDR, FOR), the critical success index (CSI), accuracy (ACC), and Youden's J.

 | model         | rank | AUC   | cutoff | TPR   | TNR   | PPV   | NPV   | FNR   | FPR   | FDR   | FOR   | CSI   | ACC   | J     |
 |---------------|------|-------|--------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|-------|
 | `connectance` | 12   | 0.849 | 0.846  | 0.720 | 0.925 | 0.906 | 0.769 | 0.28  | 0.074 | 0.093 | 0.230 | 0.669 | 0.823 | 0.645 |